Home Your community Community funding Apply for community funding

 • Stevenston

-The criteria for the Common Good Fund is that the application must benefit all, or a significant group, of the inhabitants of the area to which the Common Good relates.
+The criteria for the Common Good Fund is that the application must benefit all, or a significant group, of the residents of the area to which the Common Good relates.

 Community benefit fund

-An annual community benefit payment made by Infinis, the operators of the Ardrossan Wind Farm, and administered by North Ayrshire Council.
+An annual community benefit payment made by Ventient Energy, the operators of the Ardrossan Wind Farm, and administered by North Ayrshire Council.

 Community benefit fund criteria

-• applications can only be accepted from constituted community groups located within the towns of Ardrossan, Saltcoats and Stevenston, and from the island of Arran
+• applications can only be accepted from constituted community groups located within the towns of Ardrossan, Saltcoats, Stevenston, and from the island of Arran

-• the funding criteria will be the same in all the localities
+• funding criteria is the same in all localities

 • grant awards will be treated as one off contributions, except in exceptional circumstances

-• local groups will be given a priority, national organisations will only be considered if their application demonstrates a direct benefit to the communities of Ardrossan, Saltcoats, Stevenston and Arran.
+• local groups will be given a priority - national organisations will only be considered if the application demonstrates a direct benefit to Ardrossan, Saltcoats, Stevenston and Arran communities.

 Complete and return a Community benefit fund (PDF, 606kb) application.